mlpack/mlpack.org/community.md

 <div class="page-title-header">Community</div>

 mlpack is a community-led effort, and so the code is not possible without the community.
-Since mlpack is an open-source project, anyone is welcome to beome a part of the community and contribute.
+Since mlpack is an open-source project, anyone is welcome to become a part of the community and contribute.
 There is no need to be a machine learning expert to participate---often, there are many tasks to be done that don't require in-depth knowledge.